LukePhairatt/SLAM_DEMOS/README.md

 ## **SLAM DEMO PROJECTS**

-The work of this project shows the step of implementing Extended Kalman Filter and Particle Filter for SLAM.
+The work of this project shows the step of implementing various SLAM algorithms on the offiline Lidar data.
 Please see Readme.md in each project for third-party software and implementation details.